 A UAV shall be authorized by the USS to use a PDU Session/PDN connection for C2.
 Authorization for C2 includes the following:

-- UAV-UVAC pairing authorization: Authorization for pairing with a networked UAV-C or a UAV-C that connects to the UAV via Internet connectivity, before the UAV and the UAV-C can exchange C2 communication.
+- UAV toUAV-C pairing authorization: Authorization for pairing with a networked UAV-C or a UAV-C that connects to the UAV via Internet connectivity, before the UAV and the UAV-C can exchange C2 communication.
 One UAV can be paired with only one UAV-C at the any time.
 One UAV-C may be paired with one or more UAVs at the same time.

 - Flight Authorization: Authorization for flight when UAV also provides Flight Authorization information.